 - The ability to process data competently with an extremely performant, scalable, and dispersed server-less data processing engine or the capacity to control cloud data warehouse pushdown optimization

 - The ability to work and continue data pipelines with the least interruptions and cost

 Components of Smart, Automatic Cloud Lakehouse Data Management

 As the organizations are joining and modernizing their on-premises data lakes and warehouses in the cloud or build up new ones in the cloud, it has become more important than ever to escape from the drawbacks of hand-coding.
-Especially, today, with the development of lakehouses is presenting the best of data warehouses and data lakes that come with cloud agility and flexibility.
+Especially, today, with the evolution of lakehouse is presenting the best of data warehouses and data lakes that come with cloud agility and flexibility.
 So it’s important to adopt metadata-driven intelligence and automation to create efficient data pipelines.

 While many IT departments only focus on data integration, a more enhanced solution is required to solve today’s enterprise needs across the complete lifecycle of data management.
 Here are four main components required in the data management strategy: